Controlling Rats & Mice

 Mice and rats enter your home looking for food, water and harbourage.
-But they remain threat to your health, your property, and will leave you distressed.
-Simple measures like rodent proofing your home can help protecting you.
+But they remain a threat to your health, your property, and will leave you distressed.
+Simple measures like rodent-proofing your home can help to protect you.

 How we keep rats and mice out of your home...

 - By Blocking all entry points to the building.

 - By inspecting the walls and foundations of your home and repairing with expanding foam or masonry materials

 - By Carrying out CCTV drain surveys and Smoke tests of the sewer system

 - By inspecting and sealing joints around windows and doorsills

 - By covering gaps between exterior walls and roof fascia boards